 Our Statement of Principles

-Our Statement of Principles outlines what authorisations premises will need, the standards we expect and how we will determine applications for licenses required under the Gambling Act 2005:
+Our Statement of Principles outlines what authorisations a premise will need, the standards we expect and how we will determine applications for licences required under the Gambling Act 2005:

-- permits and premises licenses for betting premises and tracks;
+- permits and premise licences for betting premises and tracks;

 - family entertainment centres;